YoannaPo/Moustache-Barbershop/README.md

 The used colour palette represents modernity and reflects a healthy lifestyle in a fast-moving world.
 I have decided on green as it is a leading colour that user feels confident with, and it alludes to the freshness, the recent opening of the Moustache Barbershop company, and its eco-friendly approach.

-<span style="color:green">** Green the dominant colour **</span>
+<strong style="color: green; opacity: 0.80;">Green the dominant colour</strong>

  -  was chosen to distinguish itself from the competition and emphasize the innovative approach of barbers.
 Mustache Barbershop experts use only natural products and support less waste movement.
-Also, their website was built to consume as little energy as possible (which I achieved, and it's constantly monitored).
+ <strong>Also, their website was built to consume as little energy as possible (which I achieved, and it's constantly monitored).</strong>

 I supplemented the visual identification with a minimalist barber profile for social platforms.
 In this way, I married the freshness approach with traditional barber branding.